JorgePe/pyb00st/linux.md

 ./examples/demo_tilt_read.py
 ```

-pygatt requires root privileges so when running my python script on Ubuntu and ev3dev I get
+BlueZ backend requires root privileges so when running my python script on Ubuntu and ev3dev I get
 a request for sudo password.
 On Raspbian I don't.

 I found 2 workarounds for this requirement: